Mission & Vision

 Since we opened in 1982, we have worked in partnership with other government and non-government organizations to provide a range of unique services for people with a serious or persistent mental illness.

-The focus is on high-quality, effective, integrated, client-directed and client centered services and support.
+The focus is on high-quality, effective, integrated, client-directed and holistic services and support.

 “PCLA programs are exemplary.
 There is nothing else quite like them in the Lower Mainland.
 There has been a real shift in mental health care.
 The focus is now on recovery both at the provincial and federal levels.
 PCLA is really meeting those identified goals by making its residents part of the larger community.”